Dr. Sam Cohlmia, M.D. is a Wichita ophthalmologist & eye doctor specializing in the treatment of glaucoma and glaucoma surgery.

 Treatment for Glaucoma

-The initial treatment for glaucoma is the use of eye drops in order to reduce the intraocular pressure.
-If eye drops fail, then laser or even surgical repair is necessary.
-That is why it is crucial for an individual to undergo an annual eye examination, especially if there is a risk factor for such a blinding disease.
+The initial treatment for glaucoma is the use of eye drops in order to reduce the intraocular eye pressure.
+If eye drops fail, then laser eye surgery or glaucoma surgery is necessary.
+That is why it is crucial for an individual to undergo an annual glaucoma eye examination, especially if there is a risk factor for such a blinding disease.

 Glaucoma Filtering & Valve Procedures